spring-media/adsolutions-implementationReference/publisher/computerbild.de.md

 If you have some question don't hesitate to contact us:

-__Timo Nolte__

-  Head of AdSolutions
-  Corporate Digital Platforms

-  Tel: +49 30 2591 78009
-  Mobile: +49 151 22334646
-  timo.nolte@axelspringer.de

 __Carlos Bracho__

-  Senior Ad Technology Lead
+  Head Ad Technology
-  Corporate Digital Platforms
+  Spring Media

   Tel: +49 30 2591 76784
   Mobile: +49 151 44619807